 Did you know there is a whole world of Irish dance beyond Riverdance and little girls wearing bright costumes in dance competitions?
 People of all ages and nationalities get together and turn toe tapping into happy social dances set to traditional, lively Irish tunes.
 Céilís (pronounced “kay lees”) are Irish dance parties where the musicians and dancers create an amazing shared energy in the dance hall or pub.
 There are many dances and a variety of moves, formations, and steps so you’ll never be bored.
 Some céilí and set dances are similar to Contra, American square dancing, or English country dancing, but the Irish has a magical style and vibe all its own.

 This page offers a list of opportunities to dance in and around the Dallas / Fort Worth metroplex and beyond, whether you are a new dancer seeking to learn or an experienced dancer wanting to kick up your heels.
 Peruse this page for highlights and the Calendar for upcoming events, or sign up to receive notices on our e-mail list (send us a note through our contact page).
-If you hear about an event or class open for public participation, please send us a note so we can pass the word along.
+If you hear about an event or class/workshop open for public participation, please send us a note so we can pass the word along.
 See you at the next céilí!

 Need dance notes?